Vrabbers/ffc_ex/README.md

 ## Bot usage

-To start a game type <kbd>/create</kbd> in a guild channel.
+To start a game type `/create` in a guild channel.
 Other users can then join in by pressing the join button.
-Once you've got all your friends in, press `Close and start` to start the game!
+Once you've got all your friends in, press <kbd>Close and start</kbd> to start the game!